facebook/flow/docs/docs/01-objects.md

 access operation; it can only check that its writes and reads are type- consistent.
-Providing such guarantees for dynamic objects would significantly complicate the analysis; this is a well-known fact (in technical terms, Flow's analysis is //heap-insensitive for strong updates//).
+Providing such guarantees for dynamic objects would significantly complicate the analysis; this is a well-known fact (in technical terms, Flow's analysis is heap-insensitive for strong updates).

 For example, the following code typechecks: